-On June 3, 2021, SCPA's Board of Directors extended the protections under Customer Service Policy A.6 - 2020 COVID-19 Emergency Consumer Protection Policy through January 14, 2022 On June 24, 2021, the California Public Utilities Commission (CPUC), in ongoing efforts to ensure continued access to essential utility services during the COVID-19 pandemic, suspended disconnections of residential and small business customers for an additional three months, through September 30, 2021.
+On June 24, 2021, the California Public Utilities Commission (CPUC), in ongoing efforts to ensure continued access to essential utility services during the COVID-19 pandemic, suspended disconnections of residential and small business customers for an additional three months, through September 30, 2021.
 This provides time for energy utilities to notify customers of a new CPUC solution to resolving COVID-19 era utility bill debt, which provides residential customers two years over which to pay off deferred energy bills, with help anticipated to become available in the California state budget.
 Similar relief was ordered for small businesses.